spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 3. Select the virtual cluster you deployed to the cluster group that has OIDC configured.

-4. Use the **Kubeconfig** link to download the Kubeconfig file, and ensure you’re able to connect to the cluster.
+4. Use the **Kubeconfig** link to download the kubeconfig file, and ensure can connect to the cluster.
+Refer to the [Kubectl](../cluster-management/palette-webctl.md) guide for detailed steps.

 ## Resources